Type: Design, Landscaping & Maintenance

-This has been an exceptional project thus far, when we were initially contacted by our Client in 2016 to help with a planting plan for a small bed little did we know the work ahead of us.
-This bed was a mound of soil the height of a bus and the length and width of a tennis court.
-Following consultation with our client we discussed and formed a plan to create a dry garden.
-We imported 25 tonne of boulders, laid cockle shell pathways and carved a walkway into the mound using oak sleepers, once the landscape phase was complete our Horticulturists came in to complete with the planting scheme.
-The results where pretty impressive and our clients where delighted.
+This has been an exceptional project thus far, we were initially contacted by our Client in 2016 to assist with a planting plan for a border.
+This border was a mound of soil the height of a bus and the length and width of a tennis court.
+Following a consultation with our client we discussed and formed a plan to create a dry garden.
+We imported twenty five tonnes of boulders, laid cockle shell pathways and carved a walkway into the mound using oak sleepers, once the landscaping phase was complete our team of horticulturists worked on the planting scheme.

-Fast forward one year and our client had us back for phase II.
-The former village cricket pitch, a large open space, is now our clients garden and needed creativity.
-This space was a complete blank canvas, so we took a pragmatic approach and looked at how we can create a garden whilst solving one of the sites biggest issues - drainage.
-The solution was to install a dry river bed, this cunningly disguised the land drainage channels and soak away we had installed beneath.
-From this point we could begin to plan the remainder of the garden, large sweeping borders, a big formal irrigated circular lawn, two Koi ponds flanked the extended patio, a rose border and a herb garden.
-The resulting garden won County Garden Management its fist ever Association of Professional Landscapers award.
+In 2017 we returned for the next phase of the project - a large open space, which was the former village cricket pitch and was in need of some imagination and creativity.
+This space was a complete blank canvas, so we took a pragmatic approach and looked at how we could create a garden whilst solving one of the sites biggest issues - drainage.
+The solution was to install a dry river bed, which cunningly disguised the land drainage channels and the soakaway we had installed beneath.
+From this point we could begin to plan the remainder of the garden, which included: large sweeping borders, a large formal irrigated circular lawn, two Koi ponds, which flanked the extended patio, a rose border and also a herb garden.
+The finished garden at Rough Hill won County Garden Management its first award at the Association of Professional Landscapers Awards 2020.

-Rough Hill, is a very young garden.
-Many of the new trees are yet to display their true presence adding height, casting shadow and helping to break the large open space up, the perennial wildflower drifts are slowly maturing also with so much more to offer in the years to come.
-There is a long life ahead of this garden and it has been an incredible experience to have played such a role in it becoming.
-Now our horticulturists visit 3 days a week throughout the year to nurture this beautiful space and to support our client in establishing this special garden.
+Rough Hill, is still a very young garden, many of the newly planted trees have yet to display their true presence - adding height, casting shadow and breaking up the large open space.
+The perennial wildflower drifts are slowly maturing, with so much more flora and foilage to present in the coming years.
+There is a long life ahead for this garden and it has been an incredible project to work on and now observe its becoming.
+Our horticultural team visit the garden three days a week throughout the year to nurture the space and support our client in establishing this special garden.